Battle of Haktang-ni: Morning of 13 October 1951: Main PVA assault

 Soldiers from Chinese 141st Division during Operations Commando and Polecharge.

 The main PVA attack on the Heavy Weapons Company began at 23:30 on 12 October.
-The PVA troops were advancing on the front line of the Reconnaissance Platoon in perfect silence, moving through the barbed wire, when they can under fire from machine guns and flamethrowers.
-At the same time, B Company and the Heavy Weapons Company came under attack.
-PVA troops even took the position used by the HQ of the battalion.
-At 02:00, renewed PVA assaults began on the Heavy Weapons Company.
-However, by 04:00, the main attacks had been repulsed and all positions re-occupied.
+It opened along the front line of the Reconnaissance Platoon where PVA troops advanced in perfect silence, moving through the barbed wire, when they came under fire from machine guns and flamethrowers.
+The attack on B Company and the Heavy Weapons Company came under attack.
+PVA troops managed to occupy the position used by the HQ of the Belgian battalion.
+At 02:00, the PVA assault on the Heavy Weapons Company renewed, but by 04:00 these main attacks had been repulsed and all positions had been re-occupied.
 At daybreak, Hill 317 was re-occupied by Belgian troops, and a reconnaissance patrol from C Company came under machine gun and mortar fire from Palli-Bong hill.

 During the night, the bodies of many wounded and dead PVA soldiers were recovered by their comrades.
 Indeed, only 4 wounded PVA soldiers remained on the battlefield at daybreak.
 They were taken prisoner by the Belgians.